Tips for Using Your Phone to Job Search

 Get Notifications and Alerts

 Depending on the job site you're using, you may be able to sign up for text or email notifications of new job postings.
 Most major job sites send relevant job matches via email or social media instantaneously, daily, or weekly.
 I'd opt for instantaneously so you can get your application in as soon as possible.
-Here's how to set up job alerts to receive the latest job postings.

 Submit Email Applications